My42/sentitube/front/README.md

 npm run dev
 ```

-The default route now displays a simple landing page with a search bar and a call
+This frontend uses Tailwind CSS.
+The default route is a simple landing page with
-to action.
-Mocked sentiment analysis results remain available at `/results`.
+a search bar and call to action.
+Mocked sentiment analysis results remain
+available at `/results`.